conde-nast-international/cnid-tech-tests/se-test/README.md

 Build a JavaScript application that shows the latest news from the United Kingdom, using the [newsapi.org](https://newsapi.org) service.

-Running the app we should be able to see the latest **UK news** and give the user the ability to filter them by keywords (see [everything endpoint api](https://newsapi.org/docs/endpoints/everything)).
-Optionally clicking on a news the user will navigate to an individual article page.
+Running the app we should be able to see the latest **UK news**.
+The user should have the ability to filter by keywords (see [everything endpoint api](https://newsapi.org/docs/endpoints/everything)).
+Optionally, if the user clicks on a news item it will navigate to a page displaying the full news article selected.

-Given the fact that this is a Full Stack challenge, we are expecting a Frontend application and a Backend application that communicate with each other.
+This is a full stack challenge and we are expecting both a Frontend application and a Backend application that communicate with each other.

 A Full Stack developer is someone with familiarity in each layer; you might be stronger on the frontend, or vice-versa.
 Feel free to focus more on what you know best, be creative and show us your skills!